Instance complexity of Boolean functions: Preliminaries

 \begin{lemma}[{\cite[Section 3]{GKN20}}] For all positive integers $n, m$,

 \end{lemma}

 The notion of instance complexity and instance optimality of functions and algorithms have been studied from various angles.
 See, for example,~\cite{BGN23} and the references therein.

 A Boolean function $f : \zone^n \to \zone$ is said to be \emph{monotone} if $x \leq y \implies f(x) \leq f(y)$.
 Here $x \leq y$ represents coordinate-wise inequality.
 In other words, $f$ is monotone if flipping a 1 to a 0 in any input can never change the function value from 0 to 1.
-Examples of monotone functions are $\AND, \OR, \MAJ$.
-Grossman, Komargodski and Naor~\cite[Lemma~3.4]{GKN20} characterized monotone functions $f$ that satisfy $\IC(f) = 1$.
+Examples of monotone functions are $\AND, \OR, \MAJ$. \cite[Lemma~3.4]{GKN20} characterized monotone functions $f$ that satisfy $\IC(f) = 1$.
 They showed that the monotone functions satisfying $\IC(f) = 1$ are precisely those that depend on either 0 or 1 variable.

 A natural upper bound on $\IC(f)$ is $\DT(f)/\Cmin(f)$.
 This is simply because an optimal algorithm (w.r.t.~query complexity) for $f$ witnesses this: the largest possible numerator and smallest possible denominator in the first expression of Definition~\ref{defn:instancecomp} are $\DT(f)$ (witnessed by an optimal decision tree algorithm for $f$) and $\Cmin(f)$, respectively.
 We show in the next section that this is tight for the class of symmetric Boolean functions $f$.
 In the following section we analyze the instance complexity of some graph properties, and show that this bound is tight in these cases as well.
 In the next section we show that such an equality does not hold true for general Boolean $f$.